BryceDowhower/PkmnRockPaperScissors/README.md

 # PkmnRockPaperScissors
-Made for a homework assignment that got canceled, so I just kept working on it for fun.
+Orignally a Rock-Paper-Scissors assignment that got canceled, so I just kept working on it for fun.